Skip to main content

 • A common implementation gathers all required parameters in the builder and passes them to the constructor of the target class.

-• Another approach is used for builders supporting a nested type hierarchy in the target class.
-In this situation the builder itself is passed into the constructor of the target class.
+• builders supporting a nested type hierarchy in the target class use a different approach, where the builder itself is passed into the constructor of the target class.

 The examples below use Lombok to generate appropriate builder classes: